-Steffen Hemmerich is a partner in the New York office of Mayer Brown and a member of the Financial Services Regulatory & Enforcement and Broker-Dealer Regulation & Compliance practices.
-He provides broker-dealer regulatory and transactional advice to domestic and foreign investment banks, financial institutions, investment advisers, hedge funds and private equity funds.
+Steffen Hemmerich is a partner in the New York office of Mayer Brown, Co-Head of the firm’s Financial Markets Regulatory & Enforcement practice and Head of the firm’s Broker-Dealer Regulatory & Compliance practice.
+He provides broker-dealer regulatory and transactional advice to domestic and foreign investment banks, financial institutions, insurance companies, investment advisers, hedge funds and private equity funds.

-Steffen regularly counsels clients on federal and state broker-dealer regulatory matters and applicable self-regulatory organization (“SRO”) matters; US Securities and Exchange Commission (“SEC”) financial responsibility rules, including SEC Rule 15c3-3 and custody issues arising thereunder; custody arrangements with domestic and foreign custodians, including the negotiation of custody agreements; broker-dealer registration/formation, including structural advice, and SRO membership (FINRA, exchanges and clearing agencies); successor registration; material changes in business operations/business expansions; merger/acquisition/restructuring transactions; business transfers/consolidations; registration and qualification of personnel (state/SRO); foreign broker-dealer/cross-border issues under SEC Rule 15a-6 and “chaperoning” arrangements thereunder; books and records requirements; regulatory reporting and disclosure obligations; vendor/outsourcing relationships; compliance and operational systems/technologies; product development; FINRA advertising issues; SEC risk assessment requirements (Form 17-H filings); and Bank Secrecy Act/Anti-Money Laundering and Office of Foreign Assets Control compliance.
+Steffen regularly counsels clients on federal and state broker-dealer regulatory matters and applicable self-regulatory organization (“SRO”) matters; US Securities and Exchange Commission (“SEC”) financial responsibility rules, including SEC Rule 15c3-1, as well as SEC Rule 15c3-3 and custody issues arising thereunder; custody arrangements with domestic and foreign custodians, including the negotiation of custody agreements; broker-dealer registration/formation, including structural advice, and SRO membership (FINRA, exchanges and clearing agencies); successor registration; material changes in business operations/business expansions; merger/acquisition/restructuring transactions; business transfers/consolidations; joint ventures; registration and qualification of personnel (state/SRO); foreign broker-dealer/cross-border issues under SEC Rule 15a-6 and “chaperoning” arrangements thereunder; broker-dealer “status” questions; books and records requirements; regulatory reporting and disclosure obligations; vendor/outsourcing relationships; compliance and operational systems/technologies; product development; FINRA advertising issues; digital platforms, including mobile trading apps, and digital engagement practices; SEC risk assessment requirements (Form 17-H filings); and Bank Secrecy Act/Anti-Money Laundering and Office of Foreign Assets Control compliance.

 Steffen also advises financial services firms and fintech companies on securities and broker-dealer regulatory matters relating to digital assets and blockchain technology, including business expansion and broker-dealer registration and custody issues.